 Conclusion

-Although the thermal energy storage system saw investments, the pace and amount are average at best.
-But that could change as the recognized investment firms also pour money into thermal energy storage startups.
-One of them is Bill Gates VC’ Investment firm which invested in Antora Energy earlier this year.
+Although the thermal energy storage system saw investments, the pace and amount are average.
+However, that could change as the recognized investment firms also pour money into thermal energy storage startups.
+One of them is Bill Gates VC’s investment firm, which invested in Antora Energy earlier this year.
 (Source)

 Further, acquisition activities in this particular tech were also witnessed.
 In 2021, Infracaptial acquired EnergyNest for its Thermal Battery technology, a game-changing solution for storing thermal energy on a large scale.
 (Source) It’s still in the early stages of development and would need investment and research to compete with other energy storage technologies.

-Our complete report discusses 10 Energy Storage Innovation Trends, including Thermal Energy Storage.
-You can download the complete report by filling out the form:
+Our report discusses 10 Energy Storage Innovation Trends, including Thermal Energy Storage.
+You can download the full report by filling out the form: